-- 1. Suspend transmitter on the operator by means of shoulder strap.
+- 1. Suspend transmitter on the operator by means of wrist strap.
 Make sure all attachments are secure to prevent accidental dropping of the unit. - 2.
 Operator should position himself so as to have a clear view of the motions and actions. - 3.
-Verify Battery Pack is installed properly, and press the 'Start' switch.
+Verify Batteries are installed properly, and press the 'Start' pushbutton.
 A green LED will illuminate on the transmitter.
-Master indicating light will light and remain on.
-'EN' light and 'ADD' light will remain on while 'Start' pushbutton is depressed.
+The "Com" indicating light will light and remain on.
+The "Start" light will remain on while 'Start' pushbutton is depressed.
 Master Relay and Mainline Contactor on Crane are energized. - 4.
 Operating desired control, operators can now move machinery.
 All motion controls are spring loaded to neutral. - 5.
-In the event of an emergency situation press the 'Stop' pushbutton and remove the Battery Pack. - 6.
+In the event of an emergency situation press the 'Stop' pushbutton and remove the Batteries. - 6.
 Upon completion of use, replace transmitter in designated storage location with transmitter 'Power' off (Press 'Stop').
-Remove Battery Pack for prolonged length of non use.
+Remove Batteries for prolonged length of non use.